Jan Morris: Works

 Morris's 1974 best-selling memoir Conundrum documented her transition and was compared to that of transgender pioneer Christine Jorgensen (A Personal Autobiography).
-Later memoirs included Herstory and Pleasures of a Tangled Life.
+Later memoirs included Pleasures of a Tangled Life (1989) and Herstory (1999).
 She also wrote many essays on travel and her life, and published a collection of her diary entries as In My Mind's Eye in 2019.

 Morris wrote many books on travel, particularly about Venice and Trieste.
 Her Pax Britannica trilogy, on the history of the British Empire, received praise.
-Morris' 1985 novel Last Letters from Hav, an "imagined travelogue and political thriller" was shortlisted for that year's Booker Prize.
+In an interview with the BBC in 2016, she told Michael Palin that she did not like to be described as a travel writer, for her books were not about movement and journeys; they were about places and people.
+Morris's 1985 novel Last Letters from Hav, an "imagined travelogue and political thriller" was shortlisted for that year's Booker Prize.

-In 1995, Morris completed a biography of First Sea Lord John Fisher, 1st Baron Fisher entitled Fisher's Face.
+In 1995, Morris completed a biography of First Sea Lord John Fisher, 1st Baron Fisher, entitled Fisher's Face.
 She began researching the life of the Admiral in the 1950s, describing the several-decades-long project as a "jeu d’amour" (love game).